Scattering Amplitudes of Massive N=2 Gauge Theories in Three Dimensions: Introduction

 It may be fair to say that most of the investigations mentioned above are largely confined to the studies of massless theories with high degrees of supersymmetry.
 In this paper, we explore a complementary part of the landscape of $d=3$ gauge theories from the point of view of scattering amplitudes.
 Specifically, we investigate mass-deformed $\mathcal{N}=2$ gauge theories with adjoint matter fields.
 The two theories that span this category are mass-deformed Chern-Simons theory (hereafter referred to as CSM theory) and Yang-Mills-Chern-Simons theory with $\mathcal{N}=2$ supersymmetry (YMCS), and we investigate their tree-level color-ordered scattering amplitudes in this paper.
 Whereas the gauge field has no propagating degrees of freedom in the Chern-Simons theory, in the Yang-Mills-Chern-Simons theory the gauge field has one propagating degree of freedom, which is massive.
 In particular, the Chern-Simons term provides a topological mass for the gauge field without breaking gauge invariance or locality \cite{Deser:1981wh,Deser}.

 From the point of view of scattering amplitudes, these theories are interesting for a number of reasons.
 We find that there are two different on-shell $\mathcal{N} = 2$ superalgebras that can potentially arise as symmetries of these theories.
 The first of these is the standard $\mathcal{N} = 2$ superalgebra with the schematic structure $\{Q^I, Q^J\} \sim \delta ^{IJ} P$; $(I,J) = (1,2)$.
 In the case of a flavor $SO(2)$ $R$ symmetry, one can also have a ``mass-deformed'' algebra where the supercharges close on the momentum as well as the $R$ symmetry generator.
 Or, schematically, $\{Q^I, Q^J\} \sim \delta ^{IJ} P + m \epsilon^{IJ} R$.
 Such mass-deformed algebras -- though rare in the list of all possible superalgebras -- have been shown to arise as symmetries of three dimensional gauge theories in a number of previous investigations \cite{SCS, LM, AADY2}.
 In the present work we find that the mass-deformed $\mathcal{N} = 2$ algebra is the underlying symmetry algebra for the CSM theory.
-We find a convenient single particle representation of this algebra and find that all of the 4-point tree-level amplitudes can be encoded in single superamplitude (\ref{eq:cssuperamp}) (note that the odd-point amplitudes in the Chern-Simons theory have external legs which are gauge fields and therefore vanish on-shell).
+We find a convenient single particle representation of this algebra and find that all of the 4-point tree-level amplitudes can be encoded in superamplitudes (note that the odd-point amplitudes in the Chern-Simons theory have external legs which are gauge fields and therefore vanish on-shell).
+While component amplitudes of $\mathcal{N} \geq 4$ massive CSM theories have been studied in great detail (for example in\cite{SCS}) the $\mathcal{N} = 2$ CSM theory studied in this paper is distinguished from the class of models investigated in\cite{SCS} by virtue of allowing the matter fields to be in the adjoint representation (which is typically not possible for higher supersymmetry).
+The component amplitudes obtained in this paper are not known to be obtained by a trivial truncation of the $\mathcal{N} \geq 4$ amplitudes either.
+Furthermore, to the best of our knowledge the superamplitude presented in this paper for the massive $\mathcal{N} = 2$ theory is the first concrete formulation of a superamplitude for a massive gauge theory in $d = 3$.